 where as in prior work \cite{Daudin2008,mariadassou2010}, the variables $\alpha_q$ represent the membership probabilities of $Z_{iq}$ and sum to 1:

-Note for the rest of the manuscript we use to $ \sum_{i,q} ( \cdot )$ to signifiy the double summation across all $i \le n$ and $q \le Q$.
-Since the expected log frequency of the membership vectors $\Zb$ reduces to that in canonical SBMs.
-Details of this identity are found in Appendix \ref{app:preserve_ElogfZ}.
-The joint density is written as:
+For the rest of the manuscript we use $ \sum_{i,q} ( \cdot )$ to signify the double summation across all $i \le n$ and $q \le Q$.
+The expected log frequency of the membership vectors $\mathcal Z$ reduces to that in canonical SBMs.
+Details of this identity are found in Appendix \ref{app:preserve_ElogfZ}.} The joint density is written as: